-Patients who have undergone liver transplantation make up an increasingly large population with specific complications related to surgical technique, graft function, and immunosuppresive therapy.
+Patients having undergone liver transplantation make up an increasingly large population with specific complications related to surgical technique, graft function, and immunosuppresive therapy.
 Pre-extant comorbidities and other health conditions involving the general population add to the above.
-As a result, liver transplant patients may usually visit emergency rooms (ERs) due to a wide variety of symptoms and diagnoses that may lead to an unscheduled hospital readmission.
-The information available in the literature on this subject is sparse and restricted to North American series.
-The goal of our study was to assess the frequentation, causes and destinations of ER visits, and unscheduled readmissions within the first year after hospital discharge following liver transplantation, and their impact on graft and patient survival.
+As a result, liver transplant patients may usually visit emergency rooms (ERs) for a wide variety of symptoms and diagnoses that may lead to an unscheduled hospital readmission.
+The information available in the literature on this subject is sparse, and restricted to North American series.
+The goal of our research was to assess the frequentation, causes, and destinations of ER visits and unscheduled readmissions within the first year after discharge from initial hospitalization for liver transplantation, and their impact on both graft and patient survival.